zylklab/avro-examples/README.md

 ⋅⋅* `maps.java`: Maps may vary in item values.
 Two versions of the schema per test.

-⋅⋅* `enums.java`: Enumerations may have different legnth or item names.
+⋅⋅* `enums.java`: Enumerations may have different length or item names.
 Two versions of the schema per test.

 ⋅⋅* `fixed.java`: Fixed schemas may have different sizes or names.
 Two versions of the schema per test.